F5Networks/f5-aws-cloudformation-v2/examples/modules/function/README.md

 ## Introduction

-This template creates the AWS Lambda function, IAM roles, SNS topic, S3 bucket, supplemental Lambda function, and other resources required for revoking licenses from a BIG-IQ system based on current AWS Auto Scale group capacity.
-The Lambda function is triggered by a notification received from an AWS SNS topic targeted by an Auto Scale group notification.
+This template creates the AWS Lambda function, IAM roles, SNS topic, S3 bucket, supplemental Lambda function, and other resources required for revoking licenses from a BIG-IQ system based on current AWS Autoscale group capacity.
+The Lambda function is triggered by a notification received from an AWS SNS topic targeted by an Autoscale group notification.

 ## Prerequisites